videntity/json-data-tools/README.md

 Version: 0.5.6

-This repository contains a handful of command-line utilities and related code libraries for processing CSV, JSON, NDJSON and importing into MongoDB or FHIR databases.\
+This repository contains a handful of command-line utilities and related code libraries for processing CSV, JSON, NDJSON and importing into MongoDB or FHIR.

 Contributing
 ------------